-Tours offer an in-depth guided experience of the current exhibitions and the Gutenberg Bible which is on permanent display at the Ransom Center.
+Tours offer an in-depth guided experience of the current exhibitions and the Gutenberg Bible and the First Photograph, which are on permanent display at the Ransom Center.
 The public tours meet in the lobby and no reservations are required.
 For groups larger than 10 people, please contact the Ransom Center to make arrangements for a private group tour.

 Admission and tours are free.
 Your donation supports the Ransom Center's exhibitions and public programs.